Rust-GPU/Rust-CUDA/guide/src/guide/kernel_abi.md

 }
 ```

+## Arrays

+Arrays are passed the same as if they were structs, they are always passed by value as byte arrays.

 ## Slices

 Slices are passed as **two parameters**, both 32-bit on `nvptx` or 64-bit on `nvptx64`.
 The first parameter is the pointer